 The Notes will be a series of senior debt securities issued by ML&Co. entitled "Medium-Term Notes, Series C" and will not be secured by collateral.
 The Notes will rank equally with all of our other unsecured and unsubordinated debt.
-The Notes are expected to mature in July 2018, unless redeemed by us at an earlier date.
-Depending on the date the Notes are priced for initial sale to the public (the "Pricing Date"), which may be in July or August 2008, the settlement date may occur in July or August 2018 and the months in which Interest Payment Dates (as defined below) occur and the month when our right to early redemption will commence may also be adjusted.
-Any references in this pricing supplement to the month in which the Pricing Date, settlement date, maturity date or Interest Payment Dates will occur is subject to change as specified above.
+The Notes will mature on August 7, 2018, unless redeemed by us at an earlier date.